Buying Local: Please Support Local Food Providers This Summer

 Farmers markets and farm stands will be open and will continue to provide food to our communities this summer.
 Now, more than ever, they need our support as many have lost accounts with institutional partners and private businesses.
 We need them, too, as we seek healthy and safe food.

 Local farmers and farmers markets are planning now to ensure we have the food we need in the summer 2020 season.
 The Western Upper Peninsula currently hosts 12 farmers markets.
 You can check out their locations and times on the Western U.P.
-Food Systems Council website.
+Food Systems Collaborative website.
 The Michigan Farmers Market Association (MIFMA) defines a farmers market as a public and recurring assembly of farmers or their representatives selling direct-to-consumer foods and products which they produced themselves.
 There is nothing better than purchasing fresh, quality food and goods from someone in your own community.

 Since Governor Whitmer’s Executive Order 2020-21 was issued on March 23, 2020, Michiganders were ordered to “suspend activities that are not necessary to sustain or protect life,” while allowing individuals to leave their homes “to obtain necessary services or supplies for themselves, their family or household members, and their vehicles.”
 Shortly after, the Michigan Department of Agriculture and Rural Development clarified that workers in Michigan’s food and farming sector who sell food and beverage products are “critical infrastructure workers.”
 This includes the operation of farmers markets and farm stands selling food.